judeduarte1909/Online-Quizzing-Website/README.md

 #Features :

-1.Dynamic quiz questions with multiple-choice answers.
+1. Dynamic quiz questions with multiple-choice answers.

-2.Tracks and displays the user's score.
+2. Tracks and displays the user's score.

-3.Provides feedback at the end of the quiz with the option to retake the quiz.
+3. Provides feedback at the end of the quiz with the option to retake the quiz.

-4.Responsive design suitable for both desktop and mobile devices.
+4. Responsive design suitable for both desktop and mobile devices.

 #Usage